Hatsune Miku: Good Smile Racing

 The illustrator for the 2014 season was Oguchi, one of the 15 artists of Kantai Collection.
-The outfit is designed by Koyamashigeto, the art director of Kill la Kill.
-The machine version of the outfit is designed by Koyamashigeto and Shōji Kawamori, who is noted for his "Macross" designs.
+The outfit is designed by Koyama Shigeto, the art director of Kill la Kill.
+The machine version of the outfit is designed by Shigeto and Shōji Kawamori, who is noted for his "Macross" designs.
 The Racing Queens who wore the outfit were returning models Tsukasa Arai and Sena Kougami, as well as new models Kelal Yamaura and Noa Mizutani.

-For the 2015 Racing Miku, the design was based on a "Princess Knight" complete with a shield and spear-like umbrella.
-The illustrator was Taiki, the lead visual design from Square Enix and Sega's games Lord of Vermilion and Rise of Mana.
-Koyamashigeto once again returned as the art direction and designer for the season.
+For the 2015 season, the design was based on a "Princess Knight" complete with a shield and spear-like umbrella.
+The illustrator was Taiki, the lead visual designer from Square Enix and Sega's games Lord of Vermilion and Rise of Mana.
+Shigeto once again returned as the art director and designer for the season.
 Tsuyoshi Kusano is in charge of the new machine design.